 - For monitoring array controllers, use the OS event log (the application log; Source: Fujitsu ServerView Services).
-However, if the GAM Client has not been started, or if the network has a failure, [Log Information Viewer] cannot monitor the log for events that occur in the array controller. - Although the event log notified by GAM (source: gamevlog) is recorded, ignore it since it is not supported.
+However, if the GAM Client has not been started, or if the network has a failure, [Log Information Viewer] cannot monitor the log for events that occur in the array controller. - ▶ Although the event log notified by GAM (source: gamevlog) is recorded, ignore it since it is not supported.
 Also, if there are logs for the array controller which are notified by ServerView around the event log, refer to them.
 For the list of logs notified by ServerView, see "Appendix B A List of GAM Event Logs" (→pg.158).

-- To enter events or errors into the event logs of the operating system, it is necessary to install ServerView.
-See the "User's Guide" in the "PRIMERGY Document & Tool CD" supplied with the server to install and configure ServerView. - The GAM Server records detailed information about occurred events in the file "GAMEVLOG.LOG".
+- ▶ To write events or errors on the event logs in the OS, you need to install ServerView.
+See the "ServerView User's Guide" bundled with ServerView for the installation and settings. - The GAM Server records detailed information about occurred events in the file "GAMEVLOG.LOG".
 This file may be used when investigation is necessary.
 (Viewing or monitoring of this file is not supported.)
 The path where "GAMEVLOG.LOG" is stored is as follows, depending on the OS: